Wii42/DistributedPrimeSpirals/README.md

 ## Install and run it

-You will need phoenix_html and three.js, install it with
+You will need phoenix_html, three and three.js, install it with

 ```
 npm install phoenix_html

+npm install three

 npm install three.js
 ```